afborchert/fmt-scan/README.md

 trivial if the buffer was not refilled but is impossible when the buffer was refilled (due to a partial match) and if the stream does not allow to move back to the original position.

+Internally, following options of pcre2 are used:

+ * `PCRE2_ANCHORED`, i.e. scanning stops as soon as the
+   input is not matched by the pattern.
+To be skipped input must be specified by the pattern.

+ * `PCRE2_MULTILINE`, i.e. `"^"` and `"$"` match the beginning
+   and end of a line.
+This library assumes the begin of the current input to be at the beginning of a line.
+   However, if the character preceding it is still available from the input buffer, a beginning of a line is assumed if and only if it is either a linefeed or carriage return.

+ * `PCRE2_BSR_ANYCRLF`, i.e. `\R` matches only CR, LF, or CRLF.
+   This behaviour can be overwritten within the pattern, i.e. `"(*ANY)"` includes also all Unicode newline sequences.

 ## License